konvergence/lemonldap-ng/README.md

 official web site :  https://lemonldap-ng.org/welcome/

-Add HTTPSCHEME to be able to make SSL Offloading
+Add HTTPSCHEME to be able to make SSL Offloading if /etc/apache2/sites-enabled, rename default-ssl.conf to 001-default-ssl.conf to be sure to activate ssl before lemonldap conf

 define following variables on docker-compose.yml to fixe domain and URIs
 -    SSODOMAIN=example.com